-University Police and Public Safety maintains a cooperative relationship with the Pennsylvania State Police, and surrounding police agencies.
-It is the University Police's policy to request assistance from the Pennsylvania State Police in all major felony incidents.
-University Police and Public Safety at Behrend does not have a Memorandum of Understanding or other written agreement with outside police agencies, but enjoys a positive and cooperative relationship with state and local police.
-University Police and Public Safety at Behrend operates in conjunction with other police agencies under the Statewide Municipal Police Jurisdiction Act which authorizes police officers and supervisors of the participating agencies to request mutual aid for incidents based upon a reasonable belief that such aid will enhance the public's and/or officer safety and efficiency.
-The office also calls upon local agencies to assist with traffic, parking, and security during special events.
+The University Police maintain a cooperative relationship with the the Pennsylvania State Police, Center Township Police, and other surrounding police agencies.
+This includes interoperative radio capability and investigation of serious incidents.

+The University Police and Public Safety Department does not have a Memorandum of Understanding, or other written agreement, with outside law enforcement agencies, but enjoys a positive and cooperative relationship with state and local police.
+Rather, the department relies on the Pennsylvania Municipal Police Jurisdiction Act (MPJA) that authorizes police officers and supervisors of the participating agencies to request mutual aid for incidents based upon a reasonable belief that such aid will enhance the public's and/ or officers' safety and efficiency.
+The act also allows for joint training and cooperation on other matters, such as preplanned large-scale special events, among the participating agencies.